What it’s like to specialize in emergency medicine: Shadowing Dr. Clem

 I don’t think about what is the most common when a patient comes in.
 I first think, “What is the most dangerous thing that this could be?
 What is the most life-threatening thing this could be?”
 Only then do I think about what is the most common thing this could be.
 Most of the rest of medicine looks for a pattern.
 What does it fit most?
 And I do that too, but first I think about what is life-threatening.
 Because I’m working in an emergency department, and I have to think about that for every patient I see.

 So the patient that comes in with a stroke I’m going to do a very brief and focused exam to determine if I think it’s a stroke or not.
 Then I would move from there to consult a neurologist and order whatever test.
 Then you can go back later and do a detailed neurological exam.
-But I first need to do a very focused exam to determine if it is a stroke.
-When I call a neurologist in, he’s going to do a very detailed exam.
+But I first need to do a very focused exam to determine if it might be a stroke.
+When I call a neurologist in, they are going to do a very detailed exam.
 It probably will take a good 30 minutes.
 That’s exactly what they should be doing.
 But if I took 30 minutes to do that before setting the stroke team into action, my patient could have a completed stroke and never recover.
 Emergency physicians do focused exams first.

 What’s difficult about emergency medicine is that you are making decisions based on limited amounts of information.
-My colleagues have had the luxury of time.
+My colleagues have had the luxury of more time.
 They get more details and have time to look into more questions than we do in the ED.
 Sometimes they will second-guess whatever decision I made with the limited amount of information that I had.
-Sometimes they say that in emergency medicine we practice “fish bowl medicine” because every specialty is watching what we do.
+Sometimes they say that in emergency medicine we practice “fishbowl medicine” because every specialty is watching what we do.
 I am comfortable with that.
-An emergency physician has to be an expert on everything for the first five minutes.
+An emergency physician has to be an expert on everything medical for the first five minutes.

 Song to describe life in emergency medicine: I like “Stayin’ Alive,” by the Bee Gees.
 That is what I sing in my head while I’m doing CPR.
 It’s the right beat.